 - Child (4 – 15 years) – £7

 - Family (2 adults and up to 3 children) – £33

-We didn’t even see half of the gardens before the rain came down hard.
+We didn’t even see half of Tatton Park Gardens before the rain came down hard.
 We were sad that we didn’t manage to get all the way round, but we will be back again.
-If you’re a member of RHS (Royal Horticultural Society), you can get free access to the gardens, and if you’re with the National Trust, you can get free access to the mansion and gardens, as well as half price access to the farm.
+If you’re a member of RHS (Royal Horticultural Society), you can get free access to the gardens.
+Additionally, if you’re with the National Trust, you can get free access to the mansion and gardens!
+As well as half price access to the farm.

 Disclaimer: We were sent a complimentary pass to visit all of the attractions – other posts to follow in due course.